Pima Natural Resource Conservation District

 About Us

-In 1942, the Arizona State Legislature created 32 Natural Resource Conservation Districts, including the Pima Natural Resource Conservation District.
+In 1942, the Arizona State Legislature created the Natural Resource Conservation Districts, including the Pima Natural Resource Conservation District.
+Presently, Arizona has 31 Districts.
 The Districts continue to be governed under Chapter 6 of Title 37 of the Arizona Revised Statutes.
 The State of Arizona now also recognizes 10 Tribal Soil and Water Conservation Districts.

-The Pima Natural Resource Conservation District (District or Pima NRCD) is structured as a hybrid of a state agency funded under the Arizona State Lands Natural Resources Division and as an independent local unit of Arizona government.
-The District’s Board of Supervisors consists of both elected and Governor-appointed Supervisors.
-The expertise of Pima NRCD and all other Natural Resource Conservation Districts in Arizona is recognized by Arizona statute 37-1054 (A) as follows:
+The Pima Natural Resource Conservation District (District or Pima NRCD) is structured as a local unit of Arizona government.
+It is presently funded by the Arizona State Legislature through the Arizona State Lands Natural Resources Division.
+The District may also accept private donations.
+The District’s Board of Supervisors consists of three elected and two Governor-appointed Supervisors.
+The expertise of the Pima NRCD and all other Natural Resource Conservation Districts in Arizona is recognized by Arizona statute 37-1054 (A) as follows:

 “This state recognizes the special expertise of the districts in the fields of land, soil, water and natural resources management within the boundaries of the district.”